City of Newton, MA

 - When grocery shopping, be sure to bag these items separate from other foods.

-- When unpacking these items in your refrigerator, try to store them separate form all other foods.
-A sealed container or securing wrapping are recommended for storing these items, so that the juices do not leak onto other food.
+- A sealed container or securing wrapping is recommended, so juices do not leak onto other food.

-- Use one cutting board/plate for uncooked meat and seafood. and a separate cutting board for produce, bread, and other foods that will not be cooked.
+- Use one cutting board/plate for uncooked meat and seafood and a separate cutting board for foods that will not be cooked.

 3. Cook